Acousto-magnonic spin Hall effect in honeycomb antiferromagnets

 where we have introduced a compact form of pseudo-electromagnetic fields: $\vb*{B}^s_\eta=\eta\vb*{B}^\mathrm{s}$, $\vb*{E}_\eta^s=\vb*{E}^s_1+\eta\vb*{E}_2^s$.
 We should note the validity of the treatment in the framework of the semiclassical approach.
-The typical frequencies of SAWs range from MHz to GHz, whereas those of relevant magnons in the vicinity of valley points are of the order of THz; therefore we can assume that magnons adiabatically follow the deformation and their dynamics are governed by Eq.~\eqref{main:Semi}.
+The typical frequencies of SAWs range from MHz to GHz, whereas those of relevant magnons in the vicinity of valley points are of the order of THz; therefore, we can assume that magnons adiabatically follow the deformation and their dynamics are governed by Eq.~\eqref{main:Semi}.

-{\it Rayleigh-type SAWs-induced pseudo electromagnetic fields.---} Among the diverse modes of SAWs, the Rayleigh-type waves, which are the superposition of longitudinal and normal components, can be easily excited under traction-free boundary conditions on piezoelectric substrates~\cite{Nie2023NanoHoriz}.
+{\it Rayleigh-type SAWs-induced pseudo electric fields.---} Among the diverse modes of SAWs, the Rayleigh-type waves, which are the superposition of longitudinal and normal components, can be easily excited under traction-free boundary conditions on piezoelectric substrates~\cite{Nie2023NanoHoriz}.
 Considering Rayleigh-type SAWs propagating on the surface of a piezoelectric substrate in the $xy$-plane [see Fig.~\ref{fig:SAW-IDT}], the displacement field is given by

 where $u_L$ and $u_z$ are the longitudinal and normal displacements, $\vb*{Q}=Q(\cos\theta,\sin\theta)$ is the in-plane propagating wave vector with $\theta$ being an azimuthal angle, and $\omega$ is the frequency of applying SAWs.
 Here, $\theta=0$ corresponds to the $x$-direction with the zigzag orientation of the honeycomb lattice.
-The Rayleigh-type SAWs-induced pseudo electric fields reads
+By assuming that the van der Waals magnet on a piezoelectric substrate completely follows the displacement of the substrate, the Rayleigh-type SAWs-induced pseudo electric fields reads

 where $\hat{\vb*{\theta}}=\partial_\theta\hat{\vb*{Q}}=(-\sin\theta,\cos\theta)$ is the azimuthal unit vector transverse to $\hat{\vb*{Q}}$, $c_t$ is the transverse velocity of the sound wave, and $\xi$ is a constant characterizing the SAWs dispersion as $\omega=c_t\xi Q$.
 We should note that the pseudo electromagnetic fields stemming from the out-of-plane displacement are proportional to $u_z^2$ due to $\partial_ih\partial_jh$, which is less relevant under weak strain, and hence we neglect their contributions in the following analysis.